-If your partner is making you feel crazy – and accusing you of being too sensitive to make the "crazy" label stick – the problem might not be all in your head.
-There's a term for this kind of undercover relationship manipulation that turns into a total mindfuck.
-Psychologists commonly refer to it as "gaslighting."
+You’ve probably heard the term floating around — but what is gaslighting, really?
+In short, it’s a kind of undercover relationship manipulation that turns into a total mindfuck.
+If your partner is making you feel crazy — and accusing you of being too sensitive to make the “crazy” label stick — the problem might not be all in your head.

-Gaslighting is a form of emotional abuse in which the one doing it tries to get power over his victim by making her think she's crazy, out of sorts and "off."
+Gaslighting is a form of emotional abuse in which the one doing it tries to get power over his or her victim by making them think they are crazy, out of sorts and “off.”
 The gaslighter lies to, manipulates and questions the other person for control.
-And though it can happen with your boss, a parent or friends, it's perhaps most common in romantic relationships.
-In guy-girl couples, it's often the man in the abuser role and the woman as the victim, but it can work the other way around too.
+And though it can happen with your boss, a parent or friends, it’s perhaps most common in romantic relationships.
+In guy-girl couples, it’s often the man in the abuser role and the woman as the victim, but it can work the other way around too.

 “The more powerful gaslighter attempts to define the reality of a less powerful gaslightee — and the person in the one-down position allows that to happen,” Dr. Robin Stern, a licensed psychotherapist and the author of The Gaslight Effect, says in her Psychology Today blog.

 Red flags that your man is gaslighting you and how to handle it: